 Their prominence in the town was acknowledged in the 1885 National Eisteddfod when they led the procession on the opening day to meet and escort the President of the Day, Sir George Elliot MP, from Aberaman House to the Pavilion on the Cwmbach Road.
-The Foresters led followed by the Shepherds.
+The Foresters led, followed by the Shepherds.

 An example of the medals worn at the Eisteddfod by members of local Friendly Societies.

 Friendly Societies were subject to legislation and there was strict control of their activities.
-For example in 1886 the Registrar of Friendly Societies suspended for a period of three months the activities of the Tregibbon Oddfellows Friendly Society because of violations of the valuation of its assets and liabilities, and in the following year the Trecynon Friends in Need Society were struck off for serious breaches of asset and liability rules.
+For example, in 1886 the Registrar of Friendly Societies suspended for a period of three months the activities of the Tregibbon Oddfellows Friendly Society because of violations of the valuation of its assets and liabilities and, in the following year, the Trecynon Friends in Need Society were struck off for serious breaches of asset and liability rules.

-On completion of his year, the 15,000 Welsh Oddfellows each subscribed one penny (5 new pence) to a fund and in October 1866 in recognition of his service Dr Price was presented with a magnificent silver epergne and candelabra at the Cardiff Castle Hotel, Aberdare.
-The epergne, made of frosted silver, was designed and made by Mappin Brothers of London, the Royal silversmiths.
+On completion of his year, the 15,000 Welsh Oddfellows each subscribed one penny (5 new pence) to a fund and in October 1866 in recognition of his service, Dr Price was presented with a magnificent silver epergne and candelabra at the Cardiff Castle Hotel, Aberdare.
+The epergne, made of frosted silver, was designed and made by the Mappin Brothers of London, the Royal silversmiths.
 This rare and splendid object is also in the museum’s collection and on display in the same cabinet as the regalia.

 Teeming with symbolism, the epergne is surmounted by a goat, the crest of Dr Price.
 The goat stands in the centre of a fruit stand which rests on a central column of vines and grapes.
 Candle brackets and flower baskets (4) branch out of the vines and below are the figures of faith, hope and charity.
 The base consists of a triangular stand with three panels, the central panel containing a portrait of Dr Price and an inscription.

-A second panel bears a series of coats of arms, first of the City of Manchester, where the Order is based, and of Great Britain, then of Order of Oddfellows This is divided into four quarters (1) an hour glass signifying the fleeting nature of time, (2) Crossed keys signifying that members had a casket of knowledge and the keys were the means of entry, (3) A bee hive for industry and (4) a Pascal lamb for innocence.
-In the centre is a cross bearing a rose, shamrock and thistle. and a horn of plenty and dove of peace.
+A second panel bears a series of coats of arms, first of the City of Manchester, where the Order is based, and of Great Britain, then of Order of Oddfellows This is divided into four quarters: (1) an hourglass signifying the fleeting nature of time, (2) Crossed keys signifying that members had a casket of knowledge and the keys were the means of entry, (3) A beehive for industry and (4) a Pascal lamb for innocence.
+In the centre is a cross bearing a rose, shamrock and thistle and a horn of plenty and dove of peace.

 The arms of the Oddfellows is also depicted on many pub signs bearing that name.
 There was an Oddfellows Arms at 33 Commercial Place, Aberdare, later renamed Victoria Square.
-An advert from The Aberdare Times, 1886, nicely describes the composition of the building, and includes mention of the Club Room.
+An advert from The Aberdare Times, 1886, nicely describes the composition of the building and includes mention of the Club Room.

-Blog post written by volunteer, Geoffrey Evans.
+Blog post written by volunteer, Geoffrey Evans, February 2021.